yechao-22951/chakra-jxx/README.md

 # chakra-jxx
 ChakraCore C++ binding helper

+## Plan

+1. Wrap most JSRT APIs.
+2. Create a framework for nodejs-like system, including ioloop, module system, native module support and utils.
+   Combine ASIO and Chakra.
+3. Implements some Low-Level APIs for FileSystem, Network, and Windows Reisttry(maybe).
+At the same time, an simple privileges system will be build ( native-level sandbox ).
+4. Using javascript to implement the most nodejs traits.
+5. Import co-routine supporting.
+6. ...

 ## jsrt wrapper

 All js.* files are jsrt function wrapper, all things in namespace `js`.